 3. Stargazing Tours

-There are plenty of opportunities to see the beautiful night sky on Maui.
+There are plenty of opportunities to see the beautiful night sky in Maui.
 Stargazing tours are a great way to enjoy some spectacular views.

-If you do plan on going stargazing on Maui, just make sure to pack some warm clothes.
+If you plan on going stargazing on Maui, just make sure to pack some warm clothes.

-Haleakala is the tallest part of Maui, and offers several different tours that take you right up the mountain.
+Haleakala is the tallest part of Maui, offering several different tours that take you up the mountain.
 You might even see some snow.

 4. The Maui Ocean Center